-Only as little as 6.7% of all drilling for minerals in NSW has been at depths greater than 150 metres, which means around 80% of the state is essentially underexplored.
+Only as little as 6.7% of all drilling for minerals in NSW has been at depths greater than 150 metres, which means about 80% of the state is essentially underexplored.

 Well-developed geological survey programs and data

-The Geological Survey of NSW has a well-developed understanding of the state’s minerals potential with a wealth of pre-competitive data, and provides industry assistance during the project development phase.
+The NSW Government has a well-developed understanding of the state’s minerals potential with a wealth of pre-competitive data, and provides industry assistance during the project development phase.

 Strong ESG credentials

-Mines developed in NSW have strong ESG credentials, with strong environmental standards and mining governance that promotes positive long-term relationships with communities.
+Mines developed in NSW have strong environmental, social and governance (ESG) credentials, with high environmental standards and mining regulatory governance that promotes positive long-term relationships with communities.

 NSW Renewable Energy Zones

-5 Renewable Energy Zones s will provide significant amounts of energy close to mining operations across NSW, unlocking up to 3,000 MW of new network capacity in the Central-West Orana region alone.
+Five Renewable Energy Zones will provide significant amounts of energy close to mining operations across NSW, unlocking up to 3,000 MW of new network capacity in the Central West-Orana region alone.

 Strong METS sector